|Housemartin Class||Swift Class|

 Please also ensure that the children have a named water bottle in school every day.

-Hello again from Year 4, we hope everyone enjoyed the snow.
+We hope everyone enjoyed the snow.

 The children have had a good week back and really enjoyed their Book Week activities.